burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

-The fact is `M&& theM` is an RValue reference, but in the context of the function body `T&& arg` can be observed as a variable, and it makes `theM` an LValue.
+The fact is that `M&& theM` is an RValue reference, but in the context of the function body, `T&& arg` can be observed as a variable, and it makes `theM` an LValue.
 So you should be careful when you write your initializer list and call the base class.
 This is the most confusing thing about C++11 due to Scott Meyers.

 Therefore, for example, in the initialization list in your copy constructor, you need to write in the initialization list `Base(std::move(rhs))`.

-The `std::move` is a useful utility function that turns any LValue expression into an RValue reference, `std::move` could be called `rvalue_cast`.
+The `std::move` is a useful utility function that turns any LValue expression into an RValue reference; `std::move` could be called `rvalue_cast`.

 * In fact `std::move()` does not move anything.